trident523/js-discourseBestOf/README.md

 * Edit /javascripts/js-discourse.js and examine the variables at the top.

 * Style the output.
 The quick way is to add an inline style, and I wrote a super quick one.
 Every post has an id of post#, so you can make some cool styles.
-I include a <hr> tor just basic styling.
+I include a hr for just basic styling.

 * Enjoy!
 Hope it works out.